 Bottlenose dolphins are the most common members of the oceanic dolphin family.
 Bottlenose dolphins are the species that perform at aquariums, zoos, or amusement parks.

-The dolphin is considered the most intelligent animal of the aquatic environment, a feature that allows them to be trained and used for displays.
+The dolphin is considered the most intelligent animal in the aquatic environment, a feature that allows them to be trained and used for displays.
 Man, however, remains their primary predator.

-The bottlenose is mostly seen in shallow waters, less than 500 m deep, around the main Hawaiian Islands.
-It has been spotted severally in Hawaii, Maui, Lanai, Oahu, Kauai, and Niihau.
+The bottlenose is mainly seen in shallow waters, less than 500 m deep, around the main Hawaiian Islands.
+It has been spotted in Hawaii, Maui, Lanai, Oahu, Kauai, and Niihau.

 The Risso’s dolphin is usually found in Hawaii’s deep waters, where they feed nearly exclusively on neritic and squid.
 The easiest way to identify a Risso’s dolphin is its relatively large anterior body and dorsal fin, which tapers posteriorly to its narrow tail.

-Another distinct feature is its bulbous head, which has a vertical crease on it.
-An adult Risso’s dolphin is a lot lighter in color, mostly white, than a young one whose skin could be grey or brown.
+Another distinct feature is its bulbous head, which has a vertical crease.
+An adult Risso’s dolphin is a lot lighter in color, primarily white, than a young one whose skin could be grey or brown.

-A study conducted on the Risso’s dolphins in Hawaii showed that they don’t flee from boats as a striped dolphin would.
+A study on the Risso’s dolphins in Hawaii showed that they don’t flee from boats like a striped dolphin.
 It is, however, difficult to get close to these mammals.

 Pantropical Spotted Dolphin

-Thanks to the inception of the “dolphin-friendly” tuna capture methods, there are still millions of pantropical spotted dolphins across the globe.
+Thanks to the inception of the “dolphin-friendly” tuna capture methods, millions of pantropical spotted dolphins can still be seen.